Tutor.com: Leadership

 Tutor.com was founded by in 1998 by George Cigale, who served as CEO through 2013.

 Mandy Ginsberg was CEO of The Princeton Review and Tutor.com from 2013 to 2015.
 She had previously been CEO of Match.com.
 Ginsberg often appeared in the press to discuss the increasing trend of online tutoring with services like Chegg Tutors (InstaEDU), e-Tutor, Bookmytrainings, and Sylvan Learning, and the issues that families face when it comes to homework and preparing for college.
 Notable appearances include The Today Show segment "What You Need to Know About Tutors" and Parenting.com's article "Key Signs Your Child May Need a Tutor."

-Kate Eberle Walker was CEO of The Princeton Review, which encompassed its subsidiary Tutor.com, from 2015 to 2017.
-She was succeeded by Andrew (Andy) Feld from 2017 to 2018.

 After the South Korean company ST Unitas acquired The Princeton Review in 2017, Sangje Lee became CEO of The Princeton Review in 2018.

-Recognition

-Tutor.com was awarded a Parents' Choice Award Gold Award in 2008; was named to Deloitte's Technology Fast 50 Program for the New York Region, in 2006 and 2007; was honored as one of the 25 Best Small Companies for Women 2007 by Working Mother; and ranked in the Inc. 5,000 list of the fastest growing private companies in America by Inc. magazine in 2007.
-In May 2014 Tutor.com was awarded a SIIA CODiE Award for Best Postsecondary Personalized Learning Solution.
-Tutor.com achieved Learning Tools Interoperability certification as a tool provider from IMS Global in 2014.

-Tutor.com was listed as one of Mashable's top nine dependable online tutoring resources, in 2013.
+In July 2025, Tutor.com and The Princeton Review became 100% U.S-owned, operated, and governed.
+Robert Batten serves as CEO of the company.